marylkayoe/nRIM_ConfocalToolbox/README.md

 ```

 #### Other packages:

+we use bfmatlab, a MATLAB toolbox for reading and writing Bio-Formats data in MATLAB.
+The code is included in this toolbox under libraries/bfmatlab.
+More info can be found [here](https://docs.openmicroscopy.org/bio-formats/6.3.1/users/matlab/index.html).

- will add here links to other packages that are used in the toolbox
+I will add here links to other packages that are used in the toolbox.

 ### Installation